dono/Motion/README.md

 # Motion
-Detects motion using a camera device.
+Detects motion using camera device.
+You can implement the event freely.

 ## Variable

-### device
+- device:
 Device number of webcam.
 Numbers are assigned from 0. (default: 0)

-### threshold
+- threshold:
 Threshold of mask image.
 The higher the value, the lower the sensitivity becomes. (default: 30)

-## Notes
+## Require
-- Using Frame Difference Method.
-- You can implement the event freely.
+- python2/3
+- opencv

 ## License
 MIT